top of page

 Her artworks possess an unmistakable kitschy vibrancy, but more importantly, they embody a powerful sense of hysteria.

-Through her unique form of hysterical artivism, HYSTERA endeavors to shed light on the collective and often invisible suffering caused by centuries of medical misogyny and the persisting gender health gap.
+Through her unique form of hysterical artivism, HYSTERA endeavours to shed light on the collective and often invisible suffering caused by centuries of medical misogyny and the persisting gender health gap.

 Within her artworks, HYSTERA delves deep into the exploration of her intersecting identities as a technology researcher, feminist, migrant, disabled activist, and artist.
 By grounding these identities within a broader socio-technological context, she unveils intricate layers of societal dynamics, power structures, and the complexities of lived experiences.